3mcd/glom/docs/src/reactivity.md

 }
 ```

-In `on_attack_stopped`, the `Out` query provides the state of the player as it was before the attack stopped.
-This lets us find the `HasBeam` relation even though the `Attacking` tag is gone.
+In `on_attack_stopped`, the `Out` query yields entities that no longer emit from attacking entities, which means they can be cleaned up.

 ## How it works

-Reactivity is built into the Entity Graph.
-Queries subscribe to changes in the graph.
+Transition queries subscribe to changes in the [Entity Graph](./entity_graph).
 When an entity moves between nodes, the graph notifies the queries.

 Each query keeps track of which entities entered or left its scope.
 These lists are cleared after the system runs.